Oxygen plant

 Oxygen plants are industrial systems designed to generate oxygen.
-They typically use air as a feedstock and separate it from other components of air using pressure swing absorption or membrane separation techniques.
+They typically use air as a feedstock and separate it from other components of air using pressure swing adsorption or membrane separation techniques.
 Such plants are distinct from cryogenic separation plants which separate and capture all the components of air.

 Application

 Oxygen finds broad application in various technological processes and in almost all industry branches.
 The primary oxygen application is associated with its capability of sustaining burning process, and the powerful oxidant properties.

 Due to that, oxygen has become widely used in the metal processing, welding, cutting and brazing processes.
 In the chemical and petrochemical industries, as well as in the oil and gas sector oxygen is used in commercial volumes as an oxidizer in chemical reactions.